Biogs.com

 Widely agreed upon as the stand-out player for Manchester City, in 2004-2005 he earned a place in the final 6 nominees for PFA young player of the year and the Barclaycard team of the season.

-On 17th July, 2005 Wright-Phillips moved to Jose Mourinho's Chelsea for £21m where his squad number is 24.
+On 17th July, 2005 Wright-Phillips moved to Jose Mourinho's Chelsea for £21m where his squad number was 24.

 Shaun Wright-Phillips did not get a regular place in the fiercely competitive Chelsea side and found himself, many considered unluckily, not selected for the England squad for the 2006 World Cup.